 Like divorce, legal separation will involve determinations regarding finances, property division, child custody, visitation, and spousal and child support.
 If a legally separated couple later decides that they want to get divorced, the fact that they are legally separated will usually make the divorce process much easier.
 As many of the major matters have often already been decided in the separation process, the divorce itself can be more of a formality in those cases than in cases where couples begin the dissolution process at the divorce stage.

 Explore the Justia Lawyer Directory

 Not all states offer legal separation, but an experienced divorce attorney can counsel you on all available options in your state.
 Justia offers a lawyer directory to simplify researching, comparing, and contacting attorneys who fit your legal needs.

 Couples may choose a legal separation instead of a divorce for a number of different reasons.
 One major reason is that one or both members of the couple belong to a religion that does not allow or looks unfavorably upon divorce.
 Legal separation can allow the parties to go on with their lives separately without violating their religious beliefs.
 However, as noted above, it is not legal to remarry when you are legally separated.

 Finally, some couples may choose legal separation over divorce for financial reasons.
 Some people may be able to stay on their spouse’s health insurance plan if they are legally separated instead of divorced.
+Couples who are legally separated may continue to file joint taxes.
 There also may be other financial benefits to legal separation over divorce.
 A knowledgeable divorce attorney can help you to figure out whether legal separation or divorce is right for your situation.